 Where next?

-Find out how AP Seminar compares to other classes: click here for an overview of all AP Classes ranked by difficulty, from easiest to hardest.
+Find out how AP Seminar compares to other classes: click here for our popular, definitive overview of all AP Classes ranked by difficulty.